PhantomAppDevelopment/firebase-as3/database/README.md

 }
 ```

-These rules mean that anyone can read the `news` node, but no one can write (modify) them.
+These rules mean that anyone can read the `news` node, but no one can write (modify) it.

-Now you want to make a public message board where anyone can post anything, one example could be an app that receives anonymous feedback.
+Now we want to make a public message board where anyone can post anything, one example could be an app that receives anonymous feedback.

 ```json
 {